Vitamin E oil has remarkable antioxidant properties that can provide numerous skin benefits.

 Vitamin E oil can be very sticky and may clog pores.
 If you are prone to breakouts, use topical vitamin E sparingly until you determine how your skin will react to it.

-Vitamin E oil has been shown to be safe in moderate doses and have relatively few side effects.
+Vitamin E oil has been shown to be safe in moderate doses and has relatively few side effects.
 However, there are some important points to consider before using vitamin E oil.

 The recommended daily dose of vitamin E is 15mg.
 Be careful when exceeding this dose, especially if you have diabetes or heart disease.
 For more detailed information on recommended dosages, consult the National Institute of Health Fact Sheet.